tabsl/OXID-Cheat-Sheet/README.md

 OXID-Cheat-Sheet
 ================

-Thanks to Thomas Dartsch vom D3 Development (www.shopmodule.com) for this cheat sheet.
+Thanks to Thomas Dartsch from D3 Development (www.shopmodule.com) for this cheat sheet.

 Feel free to expand ...